nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

-When autoconfiguration for the server fails at step that is required prerequisite for successive operations, current server configuration will be stopped with error message and current server status report (as from ``xrdsst status``), before continuing with configuration of other servers, if any are present in the used configuration.
+When autoconfiguration for the server fails at step that is required prerequisite for successive operations, current server configuration will be stopped with error message and current server status report shown (as from ``xrdsst status``), before continuing with configuration of other servers, if any are present in the used configuration.

-Typical error message for the first autoconfiguration run for a single server usually ends with error message that asks to download and sign the CSRs to acquire certificates that should be then added to the configuration file:
+Typical end for the first autoconfiguration run for a single server usually is an error message that asks to download and sign the CSRs to acquire certificates that are to be added to the configuration file:

 ```sh
 $ xrdsst -c brandnew.yaml apply